Christopher Bakken

 were casting spores, just beginning to glow.

-Christopher Bakken‘s fourth book of poetry, Theologos, will be published in 2025 by Louisiana University Press.
+Christopher Bakken is the author of four books of poetry, including Driving the Beast (forthcoming from Louisiana State University Press in 2025).
 He is also the author of the culinary memoir, Honey, Olives, Octopus: Adventures at the Greek Table.
-Bakken teaches at Allegheny College and serves as Director of Writing Workshops in Greece: Thessaloniki and Thasos.
+He serves as director of Writing Workshops in Greece: Thessaloniki & Thasos and he teaches at Allegheny College.